-In 2024, the EIT prepared and signed further contribution agreements with different DGs of the European Commission, such as the European Raw Materials Academy, the European Advanced Materials Academy, the Critical Raw Materials Facility and the Innovate Together call.
+In 2024, the EIT started the preparation and implementation of further contribution agreements, foreseen to be signed with different DGs of the European Commission, such as the European Raw Materials Academy, the European Advanced Materials Academy, the Critical Raw Materials Facility and the Innovate Together call.
 The funding of these activities will come from different EU programmes, such as the Single Market Programme, Horizon Europe framework programme, and the Neighbourhood, Development and International Cooperation Instrument (NDICI) programme.

-The EIT will also continue supporting Women Entrepreneurship and Leadership (WEL) activities at all age levels.
+The EIT will also continue its contribution to the New European Innovation Agenda by offering targeted support to women-led ventures and bringing women talent to European innovation.
 For example, the EIT will, through its KICs, continue its contribution to Action 13 "Encourage Women's participation in STEM" of the European Commission's Digital Education Action Plan (DEAP).
-The EIT will do so through a series of well promoted activities on digital and entrepreneurial skills for schoolgirls in primary and secondary education to become future leaders and entrepreneurs across Europe, especially in European countries defined as modest and moderate innovators (according to the European Innovation Scoreboard).